 - Personnel (ie: athletic coaching hires, campus administrator hires and any other areas involving school personnel)

 - Inquiries about specific students in Yuma Union High School District

 - Crisis or breaking news regarding any school within Yuma Union High School District

-For requests for information directly related to a school (such as school events), media should contact the respective campus communications liaisons (listed below).
-The YUHSD Communications Office will work closely with liaisons and school principals in regard to media requests.
+For requests for information directly related to a school (such as school events), media should contact the respective assistant principal.
+The YUHSD Communications Office will work closely with campus administrators in regard to media requests.

-- If the media inquiry relates to a district issue rather than a specific school, the Director of Communications, Superintendent, or an Associate Superintendent will speak on the school’s behalf or provide a spokesperson.
+- If the media inquiry relates to a district issue rather than a specific school, the Chief Communications Officer, Superintendent, or an Associate Superintendent will speak on the school’s behalf or provide a spokesperson.

 - Yuma Union High School District recognizes the press having legal right to visit our schools, but in order to protect the privacy of the students and staff, media representatives (journalists, photojournalists, videographers, photographers) are not permitted on school property to interview, photograph, or videotape without prior approval from the Communications Office, YUHSD Superintendent, school principal or designee.

-- At the discretion of the Director of Communications, school/district administrators may grant media access and arrange interviews with staff and/or students.
+- At the discretion of the Chief Communications Officer, school/district administrators may grant media access and arrange interviews with staff and/or students.

-- Interviews will not be conducted during school hours or on school property without the prior approval and presence of school/district administrator or designee.
+- Interviews will not be conducted during school hours or on school property without the prior approval and/or presence of school/district administrator or designee.

 - Before any student is photographed, videotaped, or interviewed, consent must be granted by the student’s parent or legal guardian via the district's media release form.

 - Media are encouraged not to publish names or photos of any student or school district individual without making sure their photo can be published in any news medium format.